nRF24/RF24/docs/pico_sdk.md

    ```
    Notice we specified the build type again using the `--config` option.

-   @note If you see an error stating
-   `'PICO_DEFAULT_SPI_SCK_PIN' was not declared in this scope`, then it means
+   @note If you see an error stating "'PICO_DEFAULT_SPI_SCK_PIN' was not declared in this scope",
-   the board you selected with the `-DPICO_BOARD` option (in step 2) does not have a
+   then it means the board you selected with the `-DPICO_BOARD` option (in step 2) does not have a
    default set of SPI pins defined for it.
-To workaround this error, see the
+To workaround this error, see the below instructions to
-   below instructions to use different pins for the SPI bus.
+   use different pins for the SPI bus.

    @warning If doing consecutive build attempts, it is strongly encouraged to delete all files in the build
    directory before re-attempting to build the project.